DISTRHO/Cardinal/docs/OVERVIEW.md

 And handy but perhaps somewhat hacky `rack::Context` class extension, so internal modules can have direct access to DAW provided data.
 This also extends the base `Plugin` and `UI` classes from DPF, to provide methods needed for Rack Audio/MIDI drivers.

-### PluginDriver.hpp

-Code that glues Rack Audio/MIDI drivers to the DPF side of things.

-### ResizeHandle.hpp

-A DPF-related Widget that does what you think it does.
-Handles all the resizing for us.

 ### template.vcv